pytask-dev/pytask/docs/source/how_to_guides/invoking_pytask_extended.md

 # Invoking pytask - Extended

-In addition to the entrypoints explained in {doc}`../tutorials/invoking_pytask`, pytask also has a rudimentary programmatic interface to the build command.
+In addition to the entrypoints explained in the tutorial {doc}`../tutorials/invoking_pytask`, pytask also has a rudimentary programmatic interface to the build command.

 Invoke pytask programmatically with